 "What we`re facing in Iraq now with ISIL is a greater and deeper threat to our security than we have known before," he said at a Downing Street press conference Friday.

 The centre-right Conservative prime minister was facing a struggle to persuade his coalition partners the Liberal Democrats to back his plans.

-Negotiations were reportedly still going this morning, just hours before Cameron was due to deliver his statement.
+Negotiations were reportedly still going on Monday morning, just hours before Cameron was due to deliver his statement.

 Civil liberties are a key part of the centre-left Liberal Democrats` political philosophy and the party will be reluctant to back steps it sees as too draconian ahead of next year`s general election.

 In an indication of the unease felt by some, former Liberal Democrat leader Menzies Campbell, a member of Parliament`s Intelligence and Security Committe, said it could be illegal to stop British citizens returning home.

 "To render a citizen stateless is regarded as illegal in international law.
 To render them stateless temporarily, which seems to be the purpose of what`s been proposed, can also, I think, be described as illegal," he told the BBC.